pra-android/Whatsapp-UI-Flutter/README.md

-# Flutter UI Challenge
+# WHATSAPP UI DESIGN

 ## Descriptions:
-It is the Flutter UI Challenge repositoires which can be done by beginner flutter developer which enhances their User Interface Prototype.The code can be run on both andoird and IOS.
+It is the Whatsapp UI design repositoires which can be done by beginner flutter developer which enhances their User Interface Prototype.The code can be run on both andoird and IOS.

 ### Widgets Used:
 - Row